joakimskoog/Cashew/README.md

 | Decide which status codes are cacheable | [Link](#cacheable-status-codes) | [Wiki](https://github.com/joakimskoog/Cashew/wiki) |

 # Usage
-For more in-depth information about the usage of Cashew, please refer to our [wiki](https://github.com/joakimskoog/Cashew/wiki).
+For more in-depth information on how to use Cashew, please refer to our [wiki](https://github.com/joakimskoog/Cashew/wiki).

 ## Configuring HttpClient
 ```csharp